EasyConNS/EasyMCU_AVR/README.md

 Click load Hex File, select Joystick.hex and press run

+In the game, fly to the daycare in the wild area.

+Make sure your party is full, and the town map is in the bottom right corner of your menu

 After that you should be able to plug it into the switch and watch it go!

 Good Luck!
 If you have instructions on other platforms please let me know and I will update this!